nestjs/docs.nestjs.com/content/recipes/sql-typeorm.md

 > **Warning** In this article, you'll learn how to create a `DatabaseModule` based on the **TypeORM** package from scratch using custom providers mechanism.
 As a consequence, this solution contains a lot of overhead that you can omit using ready to use and available out-of-the-box dedicated `@nestjs/typeorm` package.
 To learn more, see [here](/techniques/sql).

 [TypeORM](https://github.com/typeorm/typeorm) is definitely the most mature Object Relational Mapper (ORM) available in the node.js world.
 Since it's written in TypeScript, it works pretty well with the Nest framework.

+#### Getting started

 To start the adventure with this library we have to install all required dependencies:

 ```bash
 $ npm install --save typeorm mysql
 ```

 The first step we need to do is to establish the connection with our database using `createConnection()` function imported from the `typeorm` package.
-The `createConnection()` function returns a `Promise`, therefore we have to create an [async provider](/fundamentals/async-components).
+The `createConnection()` function returns a `Promise`, and therefore we have to create an [async provider](/fundamentals/async-components).

 ```typescript
 @@filename(database.providers)